eljost/pysisyphus/docs/tsoptimization.rst

                                     # idea.

      prim_coord: [3, 18]            # Select the mode to follow uphill by overlap with
-                                    # this primitive internal coordinate
+                                    # this primitive internal coordinate.
+Expects indices
+                                    # for one primitive internal.

      #root: 0                       # Follow the n-th imaginary mode uphill, minimize
                                     # along the others.